 What is Cleaning Validation in the Pharmaceutical Industry?

-The objective of the Cleaning Validation is the confirmation of a reliable cleaning procedure so that the analytical monitoring may be omitted or reduced to a minimum in the routine phase.
+Ultimately, the objective of Cleaning Validation is to confirm a reliable cleaning procedure, allowing for the analytical monitoring to be either omitted or reduced to a minimum during routine operations.

 Take me to: